ramirezjag00/ecommerce-mern-stack/README.md

 - FORM CAN SUBMIT AN ITEM EVEN W/O VALUES (validation in admin page)

-- After form submit re-route user to homepage (use react-router-dom, withRouter)

-- in admin route, make a delete verification modal (cancel or delete)

-- admin page should accessible only for user 'ADMIN'
+- admin page should only be accessible for user 'ADMIN'

 - history page of user to show items bought